BrawerMD/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

 # Studying Bee Species to Find the Perfect Pollination
 <br>

+_Summary: If all we wanted was the top pollination opportunity, we would aim for a gentle breeze, clouds, a hot day, _

 ### First, let's look at our 3 bee species
 <br>